-Chinese learning games
+Chinese learning games for kids

 ‘Battles’ for learning Chinese

 You can ‘battle’ with your child who can name the most colors or animals in Mandarin, or for advanced learners, who knows the most Chinese idioms.
 You can play ‘Whispers‘ in Chinese with a group, find many other simple games and simply use the Chinese language.

 You can use board games not made for language learning and turn them into a Chinese learning game: the right answer can only be given in Chinese.
 Think about a game as Mastermind, and just change the rule that the color names must be given in Chinese.
 For sure you know how to say blue and red in Chinese after the game.

 A great game is Spot It! in which you flip two cards and need to spot the single item that is in both the cards.
 See the below image: the right answer would be ‘balloon’ but in Chinese, the answer would be ‘气球Qìqiú’.
 Is this a fun way to learn Chinese or what?
 You could also play this game with a language partner, for instance, you as a Mandarin learner needs to give the answer in Chinese, while your opponent, maybe a Chinese local, would give the answer in English.